openweathermap/deker/docs/deker/collection_schema.rst

 There is a universal way to provide paths and connection options: an URI.

-The scheme of URI-string for embedded Deker databases, stored on your local drive, is ``file://``.
+The scheme of URI string for embedded Deker databases, stored on your local drive, is ``file://``.
 It shall be followed by a path to the directory where the storage will be located.
 If this directory (or even full path to it) does not exist, Deker will create it at ``Client`` initialization.